ibm-cloud-docs/vmwaresolutions/archiref/cr-predatar/cr-predatar-overview.md

 The vCenter Server instance:

-* Can use VMware vSAN or NFS data stores.
+* Can use VMware vSAN™ or NFS data stores.
 For more information, see [Physical storage design](/docs/vmwaresolutions?topic=vmwaresolutions-design_physicalinfrastructure#design_physicalinfrastructure-storage-design).
 * Does not host production or disaster recovery workloads, but would temporarily be used to recover an infected machine and then clean it in the CleanRoom.
 * Includes an edge cluster to host your choice of one of the following to protect vCenter Server instance networks:
    * Juniper vSRX appliances.
    * FortiGate Security Appliance.
    * FortiGate Virtual Appliance.
    * Bring your own gateway appliance.
-* Can include any of the vCenter Server options, such as Caveonix, Entrust, and VMware vRealize Operations.
+* Can include any of the vCenter Server options, such as Caveonix, Entrust, and VMware Aria® Operations™.
 * Optionally, you can use encryption with Hyper Protect Crypto Services, Key Protect, and the VMware KMIP service.
 For more information, see [KMIP for VMware overview](/docs/vmwaresolutions?topic=vmwaresolutions-kmip_standalone_considerations).

 *  Tertiary backup servers – One or more hardened Red Hat Enterprise Linux [{{site.data.keyword.cloud_notm}} Bare Metal Servers](https://www.ibm.com/products/bare-metal-servers){: external} to host the following components: